jwg4/staying_agile_becoming_effective/plan.md

  * Motivation and target audience
  * How to have a working process of software development

+2. Toolkit
+* Git [TODO]

-2. Basic principles of becoming Agile
+3. Basic principles of becoming Agile
  * Testing
  * Integration
  * Development